1. When can face-to-face lessons at private residences, tuition centres and enrichment centres resume?

 ii.
 Participants should play on wind instruments which are fully intact, and refrain from training practices involving only parts of the instrument (e.g. mouthpiece buzzing, playing with just the lead pipe) to prevent droplet transmission.

 iii.
 Sharing of music instruments or parts thereof (e.g. mouthpieces, reeds) is not allowed.

 iv.
 Liquids from instruments (i.e. condensation and saliva) must be collected and disposed of hygienically.

 For detailed guidance, please also refer to the advisories issued by Sport Singapore and the National Arts Council.

 5. Will private tutors who are operating out of private residences be allowed to resume face-to-face lessons?

-Yes, private tutors who are not based in centres will also be allowed to resume lessons from Phase Two, i.e. from 19 June 2020.
-Home-based tuition/enrichment is subject to prevailing safe management measures for home-based services, including the cap of five visitors allowed in the home at any one time.
+Yes, private tutors who are not based in centres have been allowed to resume lessons from Phase Two i.e. 19 June 2020.
+Home-based tuition/enrichment is subject to prevailing safe management measures for home-based services, including the cap of eight visitors allowed in the home at any one time.
 Such tutors must also use SafeEntry for visitors to support contact tracing; if the tutor is awaiting the set-up of a SafeEntry account, s/he should maintain a manual log of visitors in the interim.